zobayerlabib/OSProject/README.md

      ```bash
      @jobayer9999 ➜ /workspaces/OSProject (main) $ ls -l myroot
      ```
-   - You should now see:
+   - Then we should now see:
      ```bash
      -rw-r--r-- 1 codespace codespace 0 Jul  1 12:00 myfile
      ```